rudalkunwar/react-gallimaps/README.md

 - Display multiple markers by rendering multiple `<Marker />` components.
 - Custom color and draggable support.
 - `onClick` handler for showing details or actions.
+- **Auto-centering workaround:** The GalliMaps plugin auto-centers the map when a marker is added.
+This library automatically saves the current map center before adding a marker and restores it with a short delay after the marker is added.
+This prevents the map from jumping to the marker location.
+No extra workaround is needed in your app code.
+- **Limitation:** A brief flicker may still occur due to plugin internals.
+If GalliMaps adds an official option to disable auto-centering, the library will be updated to use it.

 **Example:**